Universal Auth with Clerk

 Usage of Clerk packages

-Specifically, the gap between @clerk/nextjs and mobile is closed by recreating similar UI components for Expo, as they’re missing in the @clerk/clerk-expo package:
+The gap between @clerk/nextjs and mobile is closed by portable UI that @clerk/clerk-expo does not ship:

 <SignIn /><SignUp /><UserButton /><OrganizationSwitcher />